Federal, state and local environmental agencies are working collaboratively to help reach our goal of a fishable/swimmable Blackstone River.

 To build a roadmap for the Campaign, the BRC is working with federal, state and local agencies, as well as non-profit organizations, academic institutions and businesses to create a bi-state watershed action plan.

-To improve water quality to achieve a fishable/swimmable Blackstone River by 2015, the Campaign focuses on the following:
+To improve water quality to achieve a fishable/swimmable Blackstone River, the Campaign focuses on the following: